NMRExchangeFormat/NEF/specification/Overview.md

     1. There is only one molecular system per project.
 Different complexes, ligands, etc. are handled by using different chain codes.

+    2. All programs must support the standard linear polymer residues and their default states.
+Support for non-standard links, residues and residue variants is not mandatory, but programs that do support these should read and write sequence descriptions accordingly.

-    2. The _sequence loop is a compromise between a full, complex topology description and simply assuming linear polymers - see the example files, section 3.
-The \_nef\_sequence.residue\_type is always the canonical name (e.g. 'HIS' regardless of protonation state or chain position).The \_nef\_sequence.linking column shows linear connection information, and can have the following values:
+    3. The _sequence loop is a compromise between a full, complex topology description and simply assuming linear polymers - see the example files, section 3.
+The \_nef\_sequence.residue\_type is always the canonical name (e.g. 'HIS' regardless of protonation state or chain position).The \_nef\_sequence.linking column shows linear connection information.

+    Linear polymer residues (alpha-amino acids, DNA, and RNA) can have the following linking values:
       - 'start' : the N-terminal or 5' end of a linear polymer
       - 'end' : the C-terminal or 3' end of a linear polymer
       - 'middle' : non-terminal residue in a linear polymer